yuvipanda/pr-triage-board-bot/README.md

 | Secret | Description | Required |
 |--------|-------------|----------|
 | `gh-app-private-key` | GitHub App private key (PEM format) for authentication | Yes |

-### Permissions

-The reusable workflow automatically sets the required permissions:
-- `contents: read` - To checkout the repository
-- `projects: write` - To manage the GitHub Project board

-### Setting up the GitHub App

-Follow the same GitHub App setup process described above in the "Create a GitHub App for authentication" section.